 If the N3IWF identifier configuration is configured in the UE, then, when the UE decides to select an N3IWF in the HPLMN (according to the procedure in clause 6.3.6.3 for combined N3IWF/ePDG selection and the procedure in clause 6.3.6.2 for Stand-alone N3IWF selection), the UE shall use the N3IWF identifier configuration to find the IP address of the N3IWF in the HPLMN and shall ignore the FQDN parameter of the HPLMN in the Non-3GPP access node selection information.

+The N3IWF selection procedure described in this clause is not performed by the UE when connecting to PLMN services via an NPN-RAN or to NPN services via an NG-RAN.

 NEXT CHANGE